papivot/vmservice-registry/README.md

         *   `0600` for `/opt/registry/certs/domain.key`
         *   `0644` for `/opt/registry/certs/domain.crt`
     *   Users providing their own TLS keys (`CERT_CHOICE=y`) should ensure their private key file also has appropriate restrictive permissions.
-*   **Secrets in Kubernetes**: Registry credentials (htpasswd) and TLS certificates/keys are stored as Kubernetes Secrets.
-Ensure your Kubernetes RBAC policies restrict access to these secrets appropriately.
-The script base64 encodes these files before putting them in `cloud-init` which is then stored in a ConfigMap; this is not encryption.
+*   **Secrets in Kubernetes**: SSH keys and TLS certificates/keys are stored as Kubernetes Secrets.
+Please make sure your Kubernetes RBAC policies restrict access to these secrets appropriately.
+The script base64-encodes these files before placing them in `cloud-init`, which is then stored in a ConfigMap; this is not encryption.
 *   **LoadBalancer Exposure**: The LoadBalancer exposes the registry (port 443) and SSH (port 22) to the network.
 Ensure your network security rules (firewalls, NSGs) restrict access to these ports as needed.

 ## Troubleshooting

 *   **LoadBalancer IP Not Assigning**:
     *   Check your Kubernetes cluster's LoadBalancer controller logs.
-    *   Ensure your vSphere environment has available IP addresses in the LoadBalancer pool.
+    *   Please ensure your vSphere environment has available IP addresses in the Load Balancer pool.
     *   The script waits for 5 minutes (60 attempts * 5 seconds); this might need adjustment for slower environments.
 *   **VM Not Starting or Not Reachable**:
     *   Check `kubectl get vm vmware-docker-registry-vm -n $NAMESPACE -o yaml` for status and events.